Osndok/ElasticWolf/README.md

 ElasticWolf is an application for managing Amazon Web Services resources with a simple and easy to use client-side UI.

-This project is a fork of ElasticFox.
+This project started as a fork of ElasticFox but most of the code has been rewritten since then.
 It adds support for the GovCloud region, much better VPC support, and many other enhancements.
 It is also packaged with all necessary tools and utilities to deal with private and public keys and SSL certificates.
 In short, it provides everything for an AWS user to get going without using the command line tools.

 In addition, it integrates well with the AWS command line tools such that the user can easily configure both ElasticWolf and the CLI to work together.